 And while companies like Facebook are experienced at handling large amounts of personal data, other firms need to know how to keep customer bank accounts and transaction histories private, confidential and secure from hackers.

-Peer-to-peer payment systems are aware of the security risks that their services create, and they are working to minimize them.
+Safe Peer-to-peer payment systems are aware of the security risks that their services create, and are working to minimize them.
 They state that they use “bank grade” encryption during transactions, use SSL connections to protect identities, salt and hash passwords, and keep data encrypted to reduce the chances that a hacker could obtain bank account information and transaction histories.
 Writing on BankInfoSecurity.com, a website about banking security, Linda McGlasson described the security measures the Boeing Employees Credit Union (BECU) and First Hawaiian Bank took when they integrated Popmoney, the P2P payment system made by CashEdge.

 Both organizations performed due diligence and security assessments.
 First Hawaiian’s customers were made to log into the bank’s secure website before they could make transactions.
 BECU limited the amount that could be made in each transaction and monitored new accounts during their 90-day demo periods.
 BECU also implemented “out of wallet” security questions.